ADVERTISING

 Music by Bach meets the story of Noah in the Protestant church

-Music and narrative in harmony
+Music and narration in harmony

 (RED/PM)